iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 | return sponge.squeeze()
 ```

-#### Finalise
+#### Finalize

 *Client side operation.*

-Finalising a bundle means computing the bundle hash, verifying that it matches the security requirement and setting it
+Finalizing a bundle means computing the bundle hash, verifying that it matches the security requirement and setting it
 to all the transactions of the bundle.
-After finalisation, transactions of a bundle are ready to be safely attached to
+After finalization, transactions of a bundle are ready to be safely attached to
 the tangle.

 Pseudocode:

 ```
-finalise(bundle)
+finalize(bundle)
 | hash = bundleHash(bundle)
 |
 | while hash.normalise().find('M')